feddelegrand7/mini007/README.md

 # Access the final response
 result$final_response
-#> Develop a balanced marketing strategy combining targeted digital storytelling
+#> Develop a two-year marketing strategy combining targeted digital campaigns and
-#> about Ouergla's unique heritage with selective partnerships with both premium
+#> influencer partnerships to build brand awareness cost-effectively, while
-#> and niche German retailers and influencers, complemented by participation in
+#> allocating a moderate budget for selective premium event sponsorships and
-#> key trade fairs to boost exports sustainably over the next two years while
+#> upscale retail placements to strategically enhance the export of Ouergla dates
-#> optimizing costs and brand presence.
+#> to Germany.

 # View the dialog history
 result$dialog_history